docker/docs/install/linux/docker-ee/rhel.md

 ### Architectures and storage drivers

 Docker EE supports {{ linux-dist-long }} 64-bit, versions 7.4 and higher running on one of the following architectures: `x86_64`, or `s390x` (IBM Z).
 See [Compatability Matrix](https://success.docker.com/article/compatibility-matrix){: target="_blank" class="_" }) for specific details.

-> Little endian format only
+> Little-endian format only
 >
-> On IBM Power systems, Docker EE only supports little endian format, `ppc64le`, even though {{ linux-dist-cap }} 7 ships both big and little endian versions.
+> On IBM Power systems, Docker EE only supports little-endian format, `ppc64le`, even though {{ linux-dist-cap }} 7 ships both big and little-endian versions.

 On {{ linux-dist-long }}, Docker EE supports storage drivers, `overlay2` and `devicemapper`.
 In Docker EE 17.06.2-ee-5 and higher, `overlay2` is the recommended storage driver.
 The following limitations apply: